gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 ##### Questions
 1. what should we do if not all deadlines are met
+    - there is some mechanism/control
+    - you can prioritize
 2. does a real time system mean a "fast system"?

 ### Quiz 1